Leon-Mbegera/bubble_sort/README.md

 - Bubble Sort assignment 1 part 1 [bubble_sort.rb] — buble_sort method accepts one argument(arr of numbers)

-  To test code you can provide following line at the end of the code inside the buble_sort.rb
+  To test code you can provide the following line at the end of the code inside the buble_sort.rb

   ```
   puts bubble_sort([., .,.,.,.,])
   ```

-  and run from terminal
+  and run from the terminal

   ```terminal
  :$ ruby bubble_sort.rb